SUV passenger guilty of manslaughter in death of Calgary officer handed 5 years in prison | CBC News

 On Dec.
 31, 2020, Abdulrahman and his friend were on their way to a party when they were pulled over by Harnett because the vehicle's lights weren't on.

-The driver pulled into a Petro-Canada gas station on Falconridge in the northeast part of the city.
+The driver pulled into a Petro-Canada gas station in the northeast part of the city.

 - Calgary police officer's widow speaks of 'stolen' joy as one of her partner's accused killers pleads guilty

-By that point, two fellow officers had arrived on scene and made a plan so Harnett was to serve the traffic tickets on the driver while another officer arrested Abdulrahman.
+By that point, two fellow officers had arrived on the scene and made a plan.
+Harnett was to serve the traffic tickets on the driver while another officer arrested Abdulrahman.

 But as the other officer approached Abdulrahman, and with Harnett standing at the driver's window, the vehicle took off.

 Harnett clung to the fleeing SUV.
 The vehicle sped away but quickly got stuck on a snowy berm in the parking lot.
-Abdulrahman reached over and grabbed the steering wheel.
-The SUV took off once again.
+Abdulrahman reached over and grabbed the steering wheel, and the SUV took off once again.

 As they continued to flee, Abdulrahman once again took the wheel as the driver pushed his door open with his feet and hands in what was described in court as "a clear effort to dislodge Sgt.
 Harnett onto the roadway."